ginogeorgiev/Unity-Prototyping-Toolkit/docs/M4 Core/Command Logic.md

 Simple implementation of commands.

 Can be used to:
 - push commands
 - undo commands
 - redo commands
 - execute commands

+**-- work in progress --**